Kondor Path Tours

 2) BUDGET

-* ACCOMMODATION: a bed in a hostel dorm is between S / 10 and 15 cheap hostels, reaching S / 25 or 35 (generally full of Europeans and Americans).
-Campings from S / 10.
+* ACCOMMODATION: A dorm bed is between S/25 and 30 cheap hostels, reaching S/35 or 65 (generally full of Europeans and Americans).
+Campings from S/20.

 * FOOD: Ceviche, Lima cause or potatoes to the entrance huancaína.
 They say that food is one of the best foods for the soul.
-And Peru, a country to prove it.
+Peru is a country that can prove this.
 Sweets like the sigh Lima (own of the capital) and the cremolada (very common to the north, in many fruit flavors).

-The markets are an inexhaustible source of vegetables and fruits, great to stock up.
+The markets are an inexhaustible source of vegetables and fruits, great to stock up on.

 3) PRACTICAL ISSUES

-• CLIMATE: Peru has 03 types of environments (coast, mountains, and sea); backgrounds vary, going from tropical to cold in a matter of hours.
+• CLIMATE: Peru has three environments (coast, mountains, and sea); backgrounds vary, going from tropical to cold in hours.

 • PLUG: Regarding electricity in Peru, the voltage is 220 V, and the pins are type A (II) and C (oo)